interview prepjob searchinterview tipsquestions to ask interviewer

-That gap is where candidates make mistakes.
-They pick three questions from a list they found online, ask them at the end of the interview, nod politely at the answers, and leave without the information they actually needed to decide whether to take the job.
+That gap is where candidates go wrong.
+They pick three questions from a list they found online, ask them at the end of the interview, nod politely at the answers, and leave without the information they needed to decide whether to take the job.

-This guide is structured differently.
-Every question here comes with the reasoning behind it — what you're listening for and what should make you pause.
+This guide works differently.
+Every question here comes with the reasoning behind it — what to listen for, and what should make you pause.

-First: understand what this part of the interview is for
+What this part of the interview is actually for

-"Do you have any questions for us?" is not a formality.
+"Do you have any questions for us?" isn't a formality.
 It's doing two things at once.

 For the interviewer, it's a signal.
 Candidates who ask nothing, or ask obvious questions, read as unprepared or uninterested.
-Candidates who ask sharp, specific questions signal that they've thought seriously about the role and the company — which is itself evidence that they'll think seriously on the job.
+Candidates who ask sharp, specific questions signal that they've thought seriously about the role — which is itself evidence that they'll think seriously on the job.

 For you, it's your only structured opportunity to interview them.
 You've spent 45 minutes selling yourself.
 You now have 10 minutes to find out if this is actually somewhere you want to work.
 Most candidates waste it.

 Prepare more questions than you'll need — six to eight.
-You won't use all of them.
 Some will get answered naturally during the conversation.
 Pick the ones that are still live at the end, and lead with the most important.

 Questions about the role itself